mecha-cms/mecha/README.md

  2. Share this CMS project page to your friends
  3. Make some shields for Mecha
  4. Make some [plugins](https://github.com/mecha-cms/plugin "Mecha CMS Plugins") for Mecha
  5. Make a donation
+ 6. Give me a star!
- 6. Say thanks, for motivation purpose :)
+ 7. Say thanks, for motivation purpose :)